jessicarush/react-notes/nextjs_databases.md

     // URL query parameters.
 Instead of creating a complex string literal, you can use
     // it to get the params string like ?page=1&query=a. const params = new URLSearchParams(searchParams);
     // Set the params string based on the user’s input.
-If the input is empty, you want to delete it: if (term) {
+If the input is empty, delete it: if (term) {
       params.set('query', term);
     } else {